-Understanding your organizations carbon footprint is the first step toward meaningful change.
+Understanding your organization's carbon footprint is the first step toward meaningful change.

 Understanding your organization's carbon footprint is the first step toward meaningful change.
 In this Insight, you'll find everything you need to know about Corporate Carbon Footprint (CCF).